smnkrt/rails-dry-poc/README.md

 # Testing it
-There are no tests, just run the server and perform GET reqest to following endpoints.
+There are no tests, just run the server and perform GET request to following endpoints.

 ```
 http://localhost:3000/users/transaction?fail=true